Azure/data-api-builder/README.md

 ## Limitations

-- JWT only supports AAD
+- JWT only supports Azure AD
 - Tables must have a primary key
 - MySQL, MariaDB and PostgreSQL are not yet fully supported